Sinclair Oil Corporation: In popular culture

-The "Sinclair's Dino" balloon first appeared in the Macy's Thanksgiving Day Parade in 1963, returning to the parade in 2015 after a nearly 40 year absence.
+The "Sinclair's Dino" balloon first appeared in the Macy's Thanksgiving Day Parade in 1963, returning to the parade in 2015 after a more than 50-year absence.
 The balloon is an honorary member of New York's Museum of Natural History as of 1977.
 It is 36 ft tall, 72 ft long, and 24 ft wide.

 The Brontosaurus logo is parodied in the Toy Story and Cars franchise films as being the "Dinoco" gas station chain, perhaps an allusion to gasoline and its origin as a fossil fuel, as well as a portmanteau between the "dinosaur" in Sinclair's logo and the suffixes of the "Amoco", "Conoco", and "Sunoco" franchises.

 The TV series Dinosaurs featured several characters with names derived from fossil fuel companies.
 The main character and his family had the surname Sinclair.

 Sinclair once had a service station in Montgomery, Alabama, in the Cloverdale neighborhood, that closed in the 1970s.
 That location was remodeled in 1992 into a restaurant named Sinclair's in honor of the former neighborhood station.
 The ownership group also opened two other locations, one at Lake Martin and one on the eastside.
-The lake and Cloverdale locations were closed by 2018, while the eastside location has flourished for nearly 30 years as of 2021.
+The lake and Cloverdale locations were closed by 2018, while the eastside location has flourished for nearly 30 years as of 2023.

+Joey Jordison, founding drummer of Slipknot, worked at a Sinclair's garage in Urbandale, Iowa, where late at night the band would discuss their plans.

+Distribution

+During the first 10 months of 1930 Sinclair Refining, the marketing subsidiary of Sinclair Oil, acquired a total of 1,511 bulk distribution plants, service stations and re-sale outlets and the businesses of the 59 associated companies.
+In addition Sinclair acquired 7 bulk plants and 52 service stations from individuals and acquired long-term leases on 10 bulk plants and 169 service stations.